ranko-presecki/jak-1-quarkus/README.md

 You can then execute your native executable with: `./build/jak-1-quarkus-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/gradle-tooling.

+## OpenShift deployment

+.s2i folder is created since OpenShift Builder Image for Java assumes maven project and single/uber jar, and custom assemble script allows this project to be imported directly from git.

+For building image locally refer to `Dockerfile.jvm` or `Dockerfile.native-micro`.
+It has step-by-step instructions that you can simply copy/paste.